MattInglisWhalen/MattInglisWhalen/README.md

 Tools: Curve-fitting / Mathematical Modelling / Statistics

-Still need to learn: Machine Learning / Neural Nets / PDEs
+Still learning: Neural Nets / PDEs

 <!---
 This is a comment